bipinKrishnan/ml-recipe-book/_ner_chapter.md

 Now let's write a simple function to align labels with tokens.

-The function will take a list word ids and its corresponding ner labels as arguments and then the following things happen.
-We loop through each word id in the provided list and checks the below conditions:
+The function will take a list of word ids and its corresponding ner labels as arguments and then the following things happen.
+We loop through each word id in the provided list and checks whether the word id is equal to ```None```(special tokens), if so we assign it a label of -100, otherwise we assign the label corresponding to it's word id.

-1. The first condition is to check whether the current word id is not equal to the previous word id(which means that these two tokens does not belong to the same word).
-2. The second condition checks whether the token is a special token which will have a word id as ```None```.
-3. If the above two conditions are not satisfied(which means that the token is part of a word as well as not a special token), the last part of the rule is executed.

 ```python
 def align_tokens_and_labels(word_ids, labels):